Photo: Unknown (prototype asset) / project prototype

 When

-The extraordinary cherry blossom season is Japan’s most culturally significant natural event — the extraordinary sakura (the Japanese cherry blossom, the most important symbol in Japanese aesthetics, the extraordinary pink canopy visible from February in Okinawa to May in Hokkaido) typically reaches peak bloom:
+Japan’s cherry blossom season is its most culturally significant natural event — sakura (the Japanese cherry blossom, the country’s most important aesthetic symbol) forms a pink canopy that moves north from February in Okinawa to May in Hokkaido, typically reaching peak bloom:

 - Tokyo: Late March to early April (2026 forecast: approximately March 24–April 3)